yama-yuki/dep-forest-complex/README.md

 # Dependency Forest Rescoring
 Create Binarized Dependency Forest [Hayashi+,13] with Forest Parser [Song+,19] to do rescoring through Cube Pruning [Huang,08].
-Our system comprises 3 components including `Dependency Forest Parser`, `Rescoring Module`, and `Forest Decoder`.
+Our system comprises 3 components including `Dependency Forest Parser`, `Rescoring Module`, and `Forest Reescorer`.

 ## Dependency Forest Parser
 We have extended an Eisner-based dependency parser (https://github.com/freesunshine0316/dep-forest-re/tree/master/biaffine_forest [Song+,19])* to parse a sentence into a set of hyperedges (i.e. forest).